 Follow the installation prompts to install the client software and WinPcap.
-The configuration interface and live view interface of client software are shown in Figure 3-3.
+The configuration interface and live view interface of client software are shown in Figure 3-2.

-Figure 3-3 iVMS-4200 Control Panel
+Figure 3-2 iVMS-4200 Control Panel

-Figure 3-4 iVMS-4200 Main Interface
+Figure 3-3 iVMS-4200 Main Interface

-- If you use third party VMS software, contact technical support of our branch for camera firmware - For detailed information about client software of our company, refer to the user manual of the software.
+- If you use third party VMS software, contact our technical support for camera firmware. - For detailed information about client software of our company, refer to the user manual of the software.
 This manual mainly introduces accessing to the network camera by web browser.